vicinityh2020/vicinity-open-gateway-api-distributed-query-client/README.md

-# Name
+# VICINITY Gateway API distributed query client

 ### About

-(NAME) implements the interoperability among Gateway APIs in VICINITY.
+Gateway API distributed query client implements the interoperability among Gateway APIs in VICINITY.
 For a given SPARQL query it allows to discover Gateway APIs that expose relevant data and generate a set of solutions.
 The communication to remote endpoints is handled by the Gateway API itself, and therefore, the security is ensured.

 ## Installation